madilsupra/cryptobot/README.md

 Support
 -------
 - This version only support for PTC clicks
-  (future versions are depend on users and donations)
+  (creating future versions are depend on users and donations)

 Options
 -------